LOFAR Data Archive

 password=secret

-NB: This is only an example, you have to edit the file and enter your own personal user name and password!
+NB: This is only an example, you have to edit the file and enter your own personal username and password!

 chmod 600 .wgetrc

 There is no easy way to have wget rename the files as part of the command directly.
-It does not accept the -O flag inside a file it gets with -i.
-You can either rename files afterward, e.g. using the following command:
+You can use the following Python script (for example) to take care of renaming and untarring the downloaded files:

 #!/usr/bin/env python